 The need to act now is greater than ever.
 Because amid all the crises, we must not forget that a just, sustainable, and healthy future for all people, everywhere, is possible.

-The roadmap for achieving this are the United Nations Global Goals — 17 goals that work together to end extreme poverty and its systemic causes, from climate change to gender inequality, from health inequity to hunger.
+The roadmap for achieving this is the United Nations Global Goals — 17 goals that work together to end extreme poverty and its systemic causes, from climate change to gender inequality, from health inequity to hunger.

-Amid the ongoing global crises, we can’t let leaders lose sight of these goals — because what’s needed now is global unity, cooperation, and action to achieve them.
+Amid the ongoing global crises, we can’t let leaders lose sight of these goals — what’s needed now is global unity, cooperation, and action to achieve them.

 How You Can Take Action Now to Help

-Together, we can urge world leaders to hear our voices now and take the real, transformative action necessary to tackle the global challenges we’re currently facing and deliver a world that is fair, just, and equal for all.
+You can join us t by downloading the Global Citizen app and taking action to help ensure leaders hear the voices of Global Citizens around the world.
+Together, we can urge world leaders to listen to our voices now and take the real, transformative action necessary to tackle the global challenges we’re currently facing and deliver a fair, just, and equal world for all.